letoram/arcan/src/tools/netproxy/README.md

 This command carries a 4 byte stream ID, which is the counter shared by all bstream, vstream and astreams.
-The code dictates if the cancel is due to the information being dated (0), encoded in an unhandled format (1) or data is already known (cached, 2).
+The code dictates if the cancel is due to the information being dated or undesired (0), encoded in an unhandled format (1) or data is already known (cached, 2).

 ### command - 4, define vstream
 - [18..21] : stream-id: uint32